 Raised for meat in South Korea, dogs head for new homes in U.S

-'You're OK, you're OK,' Lola Webber, a campaign manager with the Humane Society International , whispers to a lab-mix puppy, cradling her in a jacket as dozens of dogs bark in nearby cages.
-Rescued dogs are seen as they wait for transport, at a dog meat farm in Wonju, South Korea, January 10, 2017.
+South Korea: "You're OK, you're OK," Lola Webber, a campaign manager with the Humane Society International , whispers to a lab-mix puppy, cradling her in a jacket as dozens of dogs bark in nearby cages.
+The puppy is moved from a rusty cage on a dog-meat farm in South Korea to a plastic crate, given the name Demi, and placed in a truck where she begins the long journey to a shelter in Pittsburgh, Pennsylvania, to be put up for adoption.

 Discussions